quinn-parrott/sysc3110-scrabble/README.md

 --------------------------------------------------------------------------------------------------------
 This version of Scrabble (Milestone 2) differs from Milestone 1 in terms of gameplay and allowing AI opponents.
 The user is prompted to allow a number of AI Players, such that the total number of Human and AI Players is greater than or equal to 2, but less than or equal to 4.
-In addition to this, there are Blank Tiles included which can be made into any letter but is worth 0 points, and there are premium tiles which modify scores earned from placing words overlapping with them.
+In addition to this, there are WildCard Tiles included (Represented in the hand as &) which can be made into any letter but is worth 0 points, and there are premium tiles which modify scores earned from placing words overlapping with them.
 Premium tiles are denoted as follows:

     $ = 2x Letter Score
     % = 3x Letter Score